-Founded in 2016, Fuego Café is a for-profit 3rd wave coffee shop established to create sustainable funding for Fundacion Salvacion.
-A mission team from Roberts Wesleyan College launched Fuego as a way to create employment opportunities for students using entrepreneurial action.
-Alongside above average barista skills the staff hired here learn important job skills such as budgeting, and customer service.
-Fuego Huehue serves as a replica and sister shop of the 2013 founded Fuego Coffee Roasters in Rochester New York.
+Founded in 2016, Fuego Café is a for-profit 3rd wave coffee shop established to create sustainable funding for Story International.
+A mission team from Roberts Wesleyan College launched Fuego to create entrepreneurial employment opportunities for teenagers and young adults from the Huehue community.
+The staff learn barista skills as well as more business-specific skills such as budgeting and customer service.
+Fuego Huehue serves as a replica and sister shop of Fuego Coffee Roasters in Rochester New York, founded in 2013.

 Due to its high elevation, Huehuetenango Guatemala has some of the most sought after coffee beans in the world.
-Fuego Café seeks to only serve coffee from local farmers getting the employees and community excited about their hometown crop.
-From chocolate to honey, all ingredients used in our coffee products are local, and utilize no artificial sweeteners.
-Fuego also serves a variety of food from snacks to filling dinner options.
+Fuego Café seeks to serve coffee exclusively from local farmers in the hopes that employees and the community are both excited by and proud of their local industry.
+Fuego also serves a variety of foods- snacks, desserts, and full meals.

 Story Coffee Roasters

-Story Coffee Roasters is Story International’s second for-profit initiative to create sustainable funding for the Fundacion Salvacion.
-The Roastery was founded in 2016 in conjunction with Fuego Cafe.
-The roastery aims to roast local beans strategically and artfully to create the highest quality product.
-Not only is Story coffee freshly roasted and served at Fuego, it is also sold wholesale to different vendors across Huehuetenango and the United States.
+Story Coffee Roasters is Story International’s second for-profit initiative to create sustainable funding for the organization.
+The Roastery was founded in 2016 in conjunction with Fuego Café with the goal of roasting local beans in strategic and artful ways to create high-quality coffee.
+Not only is Story coffee freshly roasted and served at Fuego, it is also sold wholesale to vendors across Huehuetenango and the United States.

-100% of the beans are roasted and packaged by our staff and youth-in-training right at the home.
-This is part of our initiative to not only create sustainable funding but to create employment opportunities as well.
-Our kids are becoming experts (and lovers) of one of Guatemala’s most lucrative and delicious crops, coffee!
+100% of the beans are roasted and packaged by our staff, including young adults who have grown up in Fundación Salvación and El Puente.
+This is part of our initiative to create not just sustainable funding for Story, but employment opportunities for those in our care.
+Our kids are becoming experts (and lovers) of one of Guatemala’s most lucrative and delicious crops- coffee!